Hello, my name is Rosie Barnard and I’m the Clerk to the Governing Board at Brading Primary School.

 - 7th July

 The Leadership & Management committee meetings:-

 There is a Leadership and Management committee who meet 5 times during the school year.
 The primary functions of this committee are to monitor Headteacher performance, ensure development of the whole workforce (including governor training), to prepare the annual budget and monitor monthly expenditure, be pro-active in all matters connected with the school buildings, grounds and health and safety.

-There is an Achievement and Standards committee who meet 4 times during the school year.
+There is a Quality of Education committee who meet 5 times during the school year.
 The primary functions of this committee are to receive and analyse the annual RAISE online data report, to receive reports on pupil progress and scrutinise the evidence of pupil tracing and achievements, to set targets for pupil achievement and attendance, monitor trends and agree actions to address issues of underachievement.